 Stylianou is another hometown police officer.
 Before joining the Lawrence Township Police Department, he was a member of the New York City Police Department.

 “My parents still live here.
 It is a sad day to not be able to ride out my career here,” Stylianou said.
 “I get to stay in the area.
 I’m grateful for the opportunity Hamilton gave me and the other officers.
 I’m embracing that I am going to Hamilton.”

 As with Smith, Stylianou said he hopes “the third time is the charm.”
 With his wife expecting their first child in December, he added, “It is big relief knowing I have a job.”

 Following speeches and small celebration, the officers were officially dismissed from duty during a ceremony in front of the police station that featured Bagpipers from the Mercer County Sheriff’s Office and the Ancient Order of the Hibernians.

 One by one, Chief Posluszny said to the departing officers “I’d like to thank you for your service to the Lawrence Township Police Department and wish you all the best in your service with the Police Department in Hamilton Township.
 You are now dismissed from duty.”

 Posluszny concluded by radioing the township’s dispatcher to “please alert patrol our roll call has now ended and that badge numbers 219, 220, 223 and 224 have been retired.”

 “It is really sad.
 I’m very glad Hamilton could pick them up as fast as they could,” said Andrew Lee, president of Lawrence Township Fraternal Order of Police Lodge 209.

-It remains unclear at this time how the transfers of the four officers will affect the fate of Officer Ryan Dunn, a recent police academy graduate who was set to be laid off with Smith and Styliano at the end of this month.
+It remains unclear at this time how the transfers of the four officers will affect the fate of Officer Ryan Dunn, a recent who was set to be laid off with Smith and Styliano at the end of this month.